Lightning Strikes: Why the Tesla Model S Plaid Is So Incredibly Fast

 Although Tesla hasn’t released specific details, Cabana speculates that the Model S uses a lithium-ion battery.
 In these batteries, there is a layer called the cathode, “made of a blend of nickel, manganese and cobalt oxide (NMC).”
 Cabana explains that, when this battery is being charged, lithium ions from the cathode layer go through an electrolyte solution into the anode layer, “which is made from stacks of graphite.”
 Lithium-ion batteries are powerful, but prone to overheating, which Cabana says manufacturers counter by encasing individual cells, with both a cathode and anode, in protective cells.
 “The Tesla Model S battery [pack]... has thousands of these cells."

 Above: Over 7,000 individual battery cells are inside a Tesla Model S battery pack (Source:Copper Motor via Ricardo Strategic Consulting)

 Battery pack architecture

-Electrek reported on this week's Tesla conference call with media.
-Tesla CEO Elon Musk clarified some changes made to the P100D battery pack, "People often think that a battery and a battery pack is the same thing, but the technical complexity once you get to do a large number of cells in a pack is very much on the module/pack level.
+In commenting on the integration of individual batteries into the battery pack, Elon Musk stated: "People often think that a battery and a battery pack is the same thing, but the technical complexity, once you get to do a large number of cells in a pack, is very much on the module/pack level.
 You can think of the cell level as being a chemical engineering problem and the module/pack level as being a mechanical, electrical and software engineering problem...
-The cell is the same, but the module and pack architecture is changed significantly in order to achieve adequate cooling of the cells in a more energy dense pack and to make sure we don’t have cell to cell combustion propagation."
+The cell is the same, but the module and pack architecture is changed significantly in order to achieve adequate cooling of the cells in a more energy-dense pack and to make sure we don’t have cell to cell combustion propagation."